 Police arrests HDIL top officials in PMC case; property worth Rs 3500 crore frozen

-Mumbai, Oct 03: Economic Offences Wing have arrested Rakesh Kumar Wadhawan and Sarang Wadhawan (HDIL) officials in PMC case.
-These are the first arrests in the case.
+Mumbai, Oct 03: Economic Offences Wing on Thursday arrested Rakesh Kumar Wadhawan and Sarang Wadhawan (HDIL) officials in PMC case.
+These are the first arrests made in the case.

 According to reports, Rakesh Kumar Wadhawan, is the executive chairman of the HDIL, while Sarang Wadhawan, is the managing director.
 The authorities have also frozen their assets worth Rs 35,000 crore.